List of princesses of Denmark by marriage

-This is a list of Danish princesses by marriage from the establishment of hereditary monarchy by Frederick III in 1648.
+This is a list of Danish princesses by marriage since the establishment of hereditary monarchy by Frederick III in 1648.
 Individuals holding the title of princess would usually also be styled "Her Royal Highness" (HRH) or "Her Highness" (HH).

-Elizabeth II, Queen of the United Kingdom, Marina Karella and Irina Aleksandrovna Ovtchinnikova, while meeting most of the requirements, are not classed princesses by marriage of Greece and Denmark, because Prince Philip, husband of Elizabeth II, renounced his Greek (and Danish) titles, Prince Michael had a morganatic marriage, and Prince Peter lost his succession rights upon his marriage.
+Elizabeth II, Queen of the United Kingdom, Marina Karella and Irina Aleksandrovna Ovtchinnikova, while meeting most of the requirements, are not classified as princesses by marriage of Greece and Denmark, because Prince Philip, husband of Elizabeth II, renounced his Greek (and Danish) titles, Prince Michael had a morganatic marriage, and Prince Peter lost his succession rights upon his marriage.